igormooura/WikiForFans/README.md

 # NFL Wiki for Fans

 Welcome to the **NFL Wiki for Fans**!
-This project is a simple yet powerful web application that allows fans to search for their favorite NFL players, view their stats, and learn more about them.
+This project is a simple application that allows fans to search for their favorite NFL players, view their stats, and learn more about them.

 ## Technologies Used